narasimharao2797/sample-react-project/README.md

 # sample-react-project
 Basic features of React - Learning for Beginners

-Hello Please refer this project for React Basics
+Hi Please refer this project for React Basics